Third Ward dining guide

 241 N. Broadway, (414) 224-6158

-Lucky Ginger is a soon to be opening Asian fusion restaurant with a riverfront view.
-The menu draws on a medley of Asian cultures featuring Bahn Mi sandwiches, Korean short ribs.
-No official date has been released, but expect the business to be up and running within the year.
+Lucky Ginger is an Asian fusion restaurant with a riverfront view.
+The menu draws on a medley of Asian cultures featuring lad nah noodles and Korean short ribs.
+Check out their daily lunch specials 11 a.m.-2 p.m.

 Milwaukee Ale House

 Craft brews, live music, great bar food and one of the city's best patios make the Ale House a favorite stop.
-Louie's Demise, Pullchain Pail Ale, Sheepshead Stout ... ale's what will cure ya at the Milwaukee Ale House.
-Swing night is Tuesday and late nights on Thursday rock with serious karaoke.
+Louie's Demise, Pull Chain Pale Ale, Sheepshead Stout ... ale's what will cure ya at the Milwaukee Ale House.
+Trivia night is Wednesday and late nights on Thursday rock with serious karaoke.